Stifel Nicolaus Raises Bumble (NASDAQ:BMBL) Price Target to $78.00

-Bumble (NASDAQ:BMBL) had its target price upped by equities researchers at Stifel Nicolaus from $75.00 to $78.00 in a note issued to investors on Thursday, The Fly reports.
-Stifel Nicolaus’ price objective indicates a potential upside of 9.30% from the stock’s previous close.
+Bumble (NASDAQ:BMBL) had its price target raised by investment analysts at Stifel Nicolaus from $75.00 to $78.00 in a report issued on Wednesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Stifel Nicolaus’ price objective suggests a potential upside of 10.25% from the stock’s previous close.

-A number of other brokerages also recently weighed in on BMBL.
-Jefferies Financial Group began coverage on shares of Bumble in a research report on Monday.
-They set a “buy” rating and a $80.00 price objective for the company.
-Raymond James began coverage on shares of Bumble in a research report on Monday.
-They set a “market perform” rating for the company.
-BMO Capital Markets began coverage on shares of Bumble in a research report on Monday.
-They set a “market perform” rating and a $65.00 price objective for the company.
-JPMorgan Chase & Co. began coverage on shares of Bumble in a research report on Monday.
-They set a “neutral” rating and a $60.00 price objective for the company.
-Finally, The Goldman Sachs Group began coverage on shares of Bumble in a research report on Monday.
-They set a “neutral” rating and a $46.00 price objective for the company.
-Five research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-The company presently has a consensus rating of “Buy” and a consensus target price of $68.70.
+Several other analysts have also recently commented on BMBL.
+BMO Capital Markets started coverage on Bumble in a research report on Monday.
+They issued a “market perform” rating and a $65.00 target price on the stock.
+Citigroup initiated coverage on Bumble in a research report on Monday, March 8th.
+They issued a “buy” rating and a $75.00 target price on the stock.
+Morgan Stanley initiated coverage on Bumble in a research report on Monday.
+They set an “equal weight” rating and a $56.00 price target on the stock.
+Raymond James initiated coverage on Bumble in a research report on Monday.
+They set a “market perform” rating on the stock.
+Finally, Susquehanna Bancshares began coverage on Bumble in a research report on Thursday, March 4th.
+They set a “positive” rating and a $78.00 price target on the stock.
+Five research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+The company currently has a consensus rating of “Buy” and a consensus target price of $68.90.

 Bumble Inc operates online dating and social networking platforms.
 It provides subscription and credit-based dating products servicing North America, Europe, and various other countries.
 Its platforms enable people to connect and build relationships across various areas of life, including love, friendships, careers, and beyond.